 In order to understand the answer to this question, it is important to note that, since the second half of the 19th Century, several researches have been done in pursuit of some new theory that could explain some microscopic phenomena \cite{beer,angstrom-1,kirchhoff,kirch-bunsen-1,kirch-bunsen-2,angstrom-2,balmer,lockyer,rydberg,thomson}.
 And as these early researches sought to describe the atomic and molecular behaviour of various materials, it is not wrong to say that all these early researches did not deal with relativistic considerations because, for instance, atoms are massive.
-Nevertheless, by showing that light could be interpreted in this quantum way, Einstein ended up making it quite clear that everything, which was already being developed to describe the microscopic phenomena, also needed to be mixed in some way not only with this corpuscular interpretation of light, but also with electromagnetism and special relativity because, among other things, \begin{itemize} \item it was already known that an atom could be unequivocally characterized by its light spectrum \cite{krishnan}, and \item all the particles that compose the atoms/molecules (i.e., protons, neutrons and electrons) interact with the electromagnetic fields that are described by Maxwell's equations \cite{ashcroft}. \end{itemize}
+Nevertheless, by showing that any electromagnetic radiation could be interpreted in this quantum way, Einstein ended up making it quite clear that everything, which was already being developed to describe the microscopic phenomena, also needed to be mixed, in some way, not only with this corpuscular interpretation of electromagnetic radiation, but also with all the content of the electromagnetic theory and special relativity because, among other things, \begin{itemize} \item it was already known that an atom could be unequivocally characterized by its light spectrum \cite{krishnan}, and \item all the particles that compose the atoms/molecules (i.e., protons, neutrons and electrons) interact with the electromagnetic fields that are described by Maxwell's equations \cite{ashcroft}. \end{itemize}